Karthik-Gupta/EvolvingNft/README.md

 This is a sample project to demonstrate the idea of evolving NFT in its basic form.

 The basic idea is:
 There can be a base character, different accessories for it and the combination of them will be the new NFT being evolved.
-When the evolved NFT is transferred to another address, all the compositions are transferred (Evolved NFT itself, Base Character and the accessories)
+When the evolved NFT is transferred to another address, all the compositions are transferred (Evolved NFT itself, base character and the accessories)

 Implementation: <br />
 Character sc - ERC 721 <br />